 The dock itself is comprised of only two components with no visible seals, and are attached using strong magnets, which adds to the overall premium look and feel of the Dock.
 The magnetic charging cable is fed into the dock where it’s locked into place, eliminating the frustration of fumbling around for your charger late at night.

 Taking aim at the people who can afford the luxury pricing of the Apple Watch Edition, Native Union also makes a model called the Dock Marble Edition, which as the name suggests is made out of a weighty little slab of marble.
-That costs a hefty £109.99/$129.99 in the US, but it's available with either black or white marble, and I have to admit that the white marble version does look rather classy.
+That costs a hefty £109.99/$129.99 in the US (though cheaper on Amazon), but it's available with either black or white marble, and I have to admit that the white marble version does look rather classy.

 Belkin Valet Power Pack